-While Henry Clay Frick may, arguably, be one of, if not the most famous, name from the South Fork Fishing & Hunting Club, he would have gotten nowhere had it not been for Judge Thomas Mellon and his son Andrew.
+Henry Clay Frick had Andrew and his father to thank for his wealth and, thus, fame.
 Henry Clay Frick made coke.
-Coke and coal are used in the refinement of iron ore and provides a better yield and purer from of iron.
+Coke and coal are used in the refinement of iron ore and provides a better yield and purer form of iron.
 In the early 1870s, still relatively unknown, Frick wanted to expand his coke production, and needed to borrow money to build 50 coke ovens.
 It was to Mellon Bank that Frick went.
-It was known to Frick that Judge Mellon (he preferred to be called Judge even after hanging up his robe) had lost money before in coke investments, so he was understandably nervous.
+It was known to Frick that Judge Mellon (he preferred to be called Judge even after hanging up his robe) had lost money in prior coke investments, so he was understandably nervous.
 Frick and Andrew were friends, but that did not necessarily guarantee that Frick would get the loan.
 However, "Interested in the immaculately dressed man before him, and appreciative of the steady determination of the Overholt family, Mellon agreed to lend Frick $10,000 at 6 percent interest payable in six months for building his ovens."
-Frick was probably the closest friend Mellon ever had; Mellon became his personal banker.
+Frick was probably the closest friend Andrew ever had; Andrew became his personal banker.

 Henry Clay Frick took Andrew under his wing, especially when it came to art dealing.
-Though there is no documentation to support this, research seems to show that Henry Clay Frick served as an impromptu spokesman and promoter for the South Fork Fishing & Hunting Club.
-It stands to historical research that he would have encouraged Andrew to join the Club, which, of course, he did.
+Though there is no documentation to support this, research seems to show that Henry Clay Frick served as an impromptu spokesman and promoter for the South Fork Fishing and Hunting Club.
+It can be inferred that Mr. Frick would have encouraged Andrew to join the Club, which, of course, Mellon did.
 "After Frick's marriage to Adelaide Childs, the couple settled at Clayton, one of the grandest homes in Pittsburgh, and Andrew was a regular visitor; for dinner, for poker, and sometimes staying the night….Frick's personal loans [from Mellon] stood at $71,000.00 in 1882, rising to $148,000 in 1885, but dwindling to $9,000 in 1887; similar credit was extended to the H.C.
 Frick Coke Company."
-Frick even gave Mellon the ability to buy and sell stocks while the Frick's went on a European getaway in 1887.
+Frick even gave Mellon the ability to buy and sell stocks on his behalf while the Frick's went on a European getaway in 1887.

-Andrew Mellon incorporated something called the "Mellon System;" this was controlling every aspect of a product from raw material, refining and production, and eventually the finish product and sale of that product.
+Andrew Mellon incorporated something called the "Mellon System;" this was controlling every aspect of a product from raw material, refining and production, and eventually the finished product and sale of that product.

 Andrew Mellon was an extraordinary judge [just like his father] of entrepreneurial talent, and among the many companies he helped to found and fund were Aluminum Corporation of America (ALCOA), Carborundum, Koppers, and Gulf Oil.
 He rarely interested himself in the details of such businesses, but he acquired extensive holdings, which meant that by 1914 he was one of the richest men in the United States."
 This judgment may have backfired, if the legend is true, that he supposedly turned down Henry Ford on a loan to build a horseless carriage.
 However, there is no definitive proof that this is a true story.

-Andrew Mellon had many South Fork Fishing & Hunting Club connections, "…when Andrew set up the Union Trust Company, he put not only Henry Clay Frick [SFF&HC Member] and Dick Mellon on the board, but also among others, J[ames].M.
-Schoonmaker [SFF & HC Member], president of the Pittsburgh and Lake Erie Railroad; George Whitney, partner in the stockbroking firm of Whitney & Stephenson; Henry Phipps [SFF&HC Member], a partner in Carnegie Brothers; James B. Finley, another Coke King; and Philander Knox [SFF&HC Member].
+Andrew Mellon had many South Fork Fishing and Hunting Club connections, "…when Andrew set up the Union Trust Company, he put not only Henry Clay Frick [SFF&HC Member] and Dick Mellon on the board, but also among others, J[ames].M.
+Schoonmaker [SFF&HC Member], president of the Pittsburgh and Lake Erie Railroad; George Whitney, partner in the stockbroking firm of Whitney & Stephenson; Henry Phipps [SFF&HC Member], a partner in Carnegie Brothers; James B. Finley, another Coke King; and Philander Knox [SFF&HC Member].
 By the end of the 1880s, the Mellons, Carnegies, and Fricks were all Knox and Reed clients.

 In 1895, he sold oil operations to Standard Oil; Mellon used profit to invest in Carborundum Company, which made electric generating wire; Mellon became a director.
 "On July 1, 1902, Mellon National Bank came into being, immediately superseding T. Mellon & Sons, as well as absorbing the Pittsburgh National Bank, which had been owned by Frick."